 Many colleges offer courses both online and on campus during Winter Break.

-Your freshman may have received notices from her own college and others about taking a course during the winter session (also called an intersession), those weeks she’s on break in December and January.
+Your freshman may have received notices from their own college and others about taking a course during the winter session (also called an intersession), those weeks they’re on break in December and January.
 These classes are intensives, meaning they meet every day for several hours a day for three to six weeks, either in a classroom or online.

 If you’re wondering if your freshman should take a course, here are factors to consider.